billkarsh/SpikeGLX/Markdown/UserManual.md

 written out separately and the LF data have their natural sampling rate of 2.5kHz.

-If you elected to save all channels `YourFile.imec.ap.bin` would contain:
+If you elected to save all channels `YourFile.imec0.ap.bin` would contain:

 ```
 AP0;0 ..
 AP383;383 | SY0;768
 ```

-and `YourFile.imec.lf.bin` would contain:
+and `YourFile.imec0.lf.bin` would contain:

 ```
 LF0;384 ..
 LF383;767 | SY0;768